cahcnc91/jepardy-game/README.md

 # JEPARDY

-This is a Jepardy game, backend using Flask, db is MySQL, frontend using React.
+This is a Jepardy game, backend using Flask, MySQL, frontend using React.

 ## Getting Started